borntofrappe/borntofrappe/src/blog/reveal-on-scroll.md

 }
 ```

-If you care for self-invoking functions you could replace the statement testing the opposite instance, the lack of feature.
+If you care for self-invoking functions you could replace the statement testing the opposite instance, the lack of the feature.

 ```js
 (() => {